Jbleezy/BO1-Reimagined/README.md

 * The easter egg song teddy bears will float up and rotate around while the song is active

 #### Centrifuge
+* Changed player damage to 80 (previously 16 damage in solo and 40 damage in coop)
 * Increased maximum cooldown time from 90 seconds to 180 seconds
 * No longer stops spinning for entire rounds
-* Deals 50 damage to players
 * Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible
 * The player that is closest to a zombie that is killed from the Centrifuge gets the kill